Yorubae/wayland-dotfiles/README.md

 pretty easy right?

 # Preview
-Although im still working on it an quite new T-T
+Although im still working on it and quite new T-T

 ![image of my wm](/preview/ss4.png)

-ikr, I still haven't riced the wibar it looks super ugly goddamit!
-HELPOWIWWJ
+idk if its to your liking or not but im trying my best ^^

 ![ayy](/preview/ss3.png)